 We view sanctions as one of the key tools of U.S. imperialism.
 In order to uncover the depth and breadth of U.S. imperialism, we will determine the impact of sanctions on various aspects of life, with a focus on social, political, economic, and ecological issues.
-We have identified fifteen themes, listed below, and we plan to spend approximately one week on each theme (15 weeks in total).

 Targeted sanctions and blockades impact every aspect of life.
 We have therefore selected 15 themes to cover in the Tribunal, though not all nations will discuss all themes.
 This will be left to the discretion of experts and witnesses representing each nation.
 The themes are public health, financial systems, refugees and migration, exports and tourism, education, technology development, infrastructure, agriculture, civil society, development, women empowerment, macroeconomics, manufacturing and industry, environmental impact, and welfare and employment.

 During the country hearings, expert witnesses, victims and legal experts will present evidence against the U.S. The countries chosen are not exhaustive of states impacted by U.S. sanctions but are emblematic of the role and function of imperialist sanctions as well as the multiple levels and forms of impact.